skillrepos/copilot-hands-on/codespace-labs.md

 select * from courses.registration where year(registration_date) = 2023 and month(registration_date) = 9
 ```

 12. Ask Copilot to optimize the previous query.
-You can do this via using the **CMD+I** shortcut and entering "/optimize" in the dialog.
+You can do this via highlighting the query, using the **CMD+I** shortcut and entering "/optimize" in the dialog.
 You can Accept or Discard the suggested optimization after that.

 ```
 /optimize